jmarca/couchdb_put_view/README.md

-If you have a list of thousands of dbs that all want the same design doc, then one can set up an async loop, using a library like async or queue-async.
-For example, if you have a list of databases `dblist`, then you can do something like:
+If you have a list of thousands of dbs that all want the same design doc, then you can use this library to set up a loop using Promise.all().
+Something like:

 ```
-function put_design_doc(db,cb){
+const mydbs = [ ... ]

+// setup config to include the view, etc

+config = { "doc" : ...parsed function  thing ...
+          ,"host":"127.0.0.1" // or whatever
+          ,"port":5984 // or whatever
+          ,"auth":{"username":"champagne" // fixme
+                   ,"password":"horse with a staplegun pulling espresso" // fixme
+                   }
+         }

+const promises =
+    mydbs.map( db => {

-    // make sure to create a local copy of
+        // create a local copy of
-    // the global config object
+        // the config object
-    var local_config = config
+        const local_config = Object.assign({},config)

         // put this database name into the config object
         local_config.db = db

         // call put view for this database
-    putview(config
-            ,function(err,r){
-                if(err) throw new Error(err)
-                // all done, return callback
-                // to trigger next async function call
-                return cb()
+        return putview(config)
     })
-    return null
 }
-async.eachLimit(dblist,5,put_design_doc,cb))
+return Promise.all(promises)

 ```

 I haven't actually run that code, so it probably won't work, but it is